CosmoLike/cocoa/README.md

 Unlike most installed pip prerequisites, which are cached at `cocoa_installation_libraries/pip_cache.xz`, the installation of the Machine Learning packages listed above requires an active internet connection.

-### Installation of Cocoa's required packages via Cocoa's internal cache <a name="required_packages_cache"></a>
+### Installation of Cocoa's required packages without conda <a name="required_packages_cache"></a>

 This method is slow and not advisable :stop_sign::thumbsdown:.
 When Conda is unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
-We provide a local copy of almost all required packages on Cocoa's cache folder named *cocoa_installation_libraries*.
-We assume the pre-installation of the following packages:
+We require the pre-installation of the following packages:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;